martincostello/blog/source/2015-06-18-why-i-switched-from-wordpress-to-middleman.md

 date: 2015-06-18
 tags: blogging,middleman,wordpress
 layout: bloglayout
-description: "Why I switched from using WordPress to the Middleman static site generating for writing my blog."
+description: "Why I switched from using WordPress to the Middleman static site generator for writing my blog."
 ---

 A few years ago I thought I'd set up a blog.
 Initially I created a blog in [Blogspot](http://martincostello.blogspot.co.uk/) but I decided some time later that I'd rather host it myself with custom DNS, etc., mainly as a learning exercise.
 As I'm mostly a developer in the Microsoft stack, I decided I'd set it up in Windows Azure as an Azure Website (now a "Microsoft Azure Web App") as that was something I knew of and knew a little about.
 A few clicks through a wizard later and I had a WordPress blog running in Azure, backed by a MySQL database.
 Great - time to get blogging!